 If the storage in the disk where stores your iCloud photos is overloaded then of course iCloud photos will not download to PC.
-You can easily change the path to store iCloud photos to another disk which has efficient space.
+You can easily change the path to store iCloud photos to another disk that has efficient space.

-- Go to iCloud > Photos on your PC, then click the Change… button next to the option “Download new photos and videos to my PC”.
+- Go to iCloud > Photos on your PC, then click the Change… the button next to the option “Download new photos and videos to my PC”.

 - Choose or create a folder on another disk and click OK to apply.